MarGhaf/Predicting-Seasonal-flu-Vaccination/README.md

 >- People's opinions about vaccination are an important predictor of vaccination patterns in societies.
 >- Ask doctors for advice about immunizations during the patients' routine check-up.

- # Feture Work
+ # Future Work

 >- Collect More Data: Covering several different topics in collecting data would improve the predictability of models.
->-Increase Model Complexity: Increasing the target variables to include other vaccinations may improve the predictive performances of the models.
+>- Increase Model Complexity: Increasing the target variables to include other vaccinations may improve the predictive performances of the models.